frius94/Social_Media/README.md

 After all, you can test your working laravel demo page by opening the "index.php" file in folder "public".
-If you want to continue learning laravel you can continue at this playlist from the second video from timestamp 13:00 https://www.youtube.com/watch?v=H3uRXvwXz1o&list=PLillGF-RfqbYhQsN5WMXy6VsDMKGadrJ-&index=2
+If you want to continue learning laravel you can continue at this playlist from the second video from timestamp 13:00 https://www.youtube.com/watch?v=H3uRXvwXz1o&list=PLillGF-RfqbYhQsN5WMXy6VsDMKGadrJ-&index=2 For further development i recommend to install the official PHPStorm Laravel Plugin.
+You can find it under Settings -> Plugins.